Using Centreon MBI to generate your first report¶

-Every report template answers a specific need.
-In our case, we want to analyse the availability of our routers located in Europe.
-First, have a look on the page listing the report templates available, then select the following template : Hostgroup-Host-Availability-List.
-This template is listing the availability of groups’ hosts.
-In our case, the hosts monitored are our routers.
+Every report design meets a specific need.
+Ours is to analyse the availability of our routers in Europe.
+First, we will have a look at the list of available report design.
+We select Hostgroup-Host-Availability-List.
+This design lists the availability of groups’ hosts.
+In this case, the hosts being monitored happen to be our routers.

 In Centreon MBI, you configure a report by creating a scheduled job.
 Go to menu: Reporting → Business Intelligence → Configuraton | Jobs / Add (for a new one):

-It opens the job creation form on the first tab:
+The job creation form opens on the first tab:

-First, in the Job Configuration part, give a name to the job.
-This name is the name of the report to be generated.
+First, under Job Configuration, create a name for the job.
+This will be the name of the report to be generated.

-N.B.: as you might have quickly dozens of jobs, it’s really important to define naming rules.
+Note: In case you might have a large number of jobs, it is important to define naming rules.

 You also have to link the job to a job group.
-This is mandatory regarding the rights and user profiles management.
-In the Scheduling parameters part, choose the execution mode.
-You have the choice between an immediate execution and a scheduled execution.
-In our case, we are going to use the immediate execution in order to directly retrieve the report.
-In the following configuration, the report will be generated immediately, in English, in PDF format, on the last month’s statistics:
+This is mandatory for managing user rights and profiles.
+In the Scheduling parameters, choose the scheduling mode.
+You have a choice between immediate execution and scheduled execution.
+Select immediate execution.
+In this configuration, the report will be generated immediately, in English, in PDF format, and using the last month’s statistics:

-When the Configuration tab is correctly filled, we can go to the “Report Parameters” tab.
-In this tab, we are going to choose the context on which the report will be generated.
-In our example, we choose to list the availability of hosts stored in the group “Routers” located in “Europe” (host category).
+Once the Configuration form is filled out correctly, we can proceed to the “Report Parameters” tab, where we specify the conditions and scope of the report to be generated.
+We list the availability of hosts stored in the group “Routers” located in “Europe” (host category).

-Here, we want to analyze the routers’ availability on a 24×7 time period.
-To be available in the list, this time period has to be defined in Centreon and has to be configured in Centreon MBI’s general options, in the “ETL Options” tab.
-Finally, customize the report with your logo.
-It’s possible to add new logos in the “Logo” menu of Centreon MBI.
+We want to analyze the availability of the routers over a 24×7 time period.
+To appear in the list, this time period has to be predefined in Centreon and must be configured in Centreon MBI’s general options, under the “ETL Options” tab.
+Finally, we customize the report with our logo (new logos can be added to the “Logo” menu).

-By clicking on “Save”, the report is scheduled according to the selected mode: immediately.
+Click on “Save” to schedule the report according to the selected mode: immediately.

-If you can’t see the job in the list, check the filter applied to the page.
-Select “All” to be sure to see all the jobs.
+If the job does not appear in the list, check that the filter applied to the page is set to “All” to display all the jobs.

 Retrieve the generated report

 Once the job is finished, go to Report view which contains the list of all reports generated.
-To visualize your report, simply download it by clicking on the format icon, in our case: PDF.
+To visualize your report, simply download it by clicking on the “Output format” icon, in this case, PDF.

-You have now access to the requested report displaying routers’ availability in Europe:
+You now have access to the requested report displaying the availability of the routers in Europe:

-Ready to generate new reports?
-Go back to the report list page, select the templates that meet your IT reporting needs and generate new report by yourself!
+Ready to generate some reports?
+Go back to the report list page, select the design templates that suit your requirements, and you will be able to generate a new report.